White close button

 Table of contents

-Not only are customer service representatives on the frontline representing the company, but they also have to deal with unhappy, anxious, and sometimes even difficult customers.
+Not only are customer service staff on the frontline representing the company, but they also have to deal with unhappy, anxious, and sometimes, even difficult customers.

 A well-structured, on-point, meaningful customer service performance review can help bring these back into your focus.